 In 2011, the PCC Accessibility Guidelines for Online Course Content were developed and implemented in collaboration with Instructional Support, Distance Education, Disability Services, the Web Team, the Library and multiple faculty members.
 The PCC accessibility guidelines are based on the WCAG 2.0 (Web Content Accessibility Guidelines) AA standards which are internationally accepted, web accessibility guidelines.

+These guidelines are based on internationally accepted, web accessibility guidelines WCAG 2.0 AA.
 Follow these guidelines or the step-by-step document-specific instructions to keep your course content accessible.

 - Use properly formatted headings to structure the page.

 - Create tables with column and/or row headers

 - Maintain a proper reading order in documents, web pages and slides.

 - Use sufficient color contrast.

 - Don't use color alone to convey meaning.